 Foods In Season is donating a portion of every burn morel mushroom sale to the Wildland Firefighters Foundation.

-- Restaurants can host a ‘Moral Morel’ dinner, and donate a percentage of sales directly to the Wildland Firefighters Foundation—we will provide your morels for FREE.
+Restaurants can host a ‘Moral Morel’ dinner, and donate a percentage of sales directly to the Wildland Firefighters Foundation with the hashtag #moralmorels.
+Foods In Season will give you one case of conica burn morels to use for your dinner.

-- Grocery stores can participate by creating their own in house programs to help increase awareness of the firefighters’ plight.
+Grocery stores can participate by creating their own in-house programs to help increase awareness of the firefighters’ plight and raise money.

-- Everyone can participate by supporting restaurants and stores that have the Moral Morels sign in their windows and web sites, and by donating directly to the Wildland Firefighters Foundation.
+Everyone can participate by supporting restaurants and stores that have the Moral Morels sign in their front windows and web sites, and by donating directly to the Wildland Firefighters Foundation.

 Schools can participate by taking an educational forest walk hunting morels with a forager and a firefighter.

-- Use the hashtag #MoralMorel, the Moral Morel logo and other assets in the Moral Morel toolkit
+Use the hashtag #MoralMorel, the Moral Morel logo, and other assets conveniently found in the Moral Morel toolkit.